 2. Prepare ahead.

-Read what’s going on in the industry or sector relevant to the event you are attending and what the current trends are.
+Read what’s going on in the industry or sector relevant to the networking event you are attending and what the current trends are.
 If the event has speakers, then look up the details of those speakers and read any articles they may have published around the topics they will be talking about.
 Understanding these will help ally your fears as you’ll feel more in control due to the preparation you have made, and it will help you to have a broader and more interesting conversation with the people you meet.

 3. Have an idea of who you might want to meet.

 If you know the types of people you want to meet and what they do, that will really help in your preparation.
 If there’s an attendee list you can see ahead of time then by all means have a look at that.
-Alternatively, have a clear idea in your mind the types of people (job role, company etc) that you’d ideally like to start to build some rapport with.
+Alternatively, have a clear idea in your mind of the types of people (job role, company etc) that you’d ideally like to start to build some rapport with.

 4. Don’t set a target number of people you need to meet.